 The best part of this travel blogging thing is actually the one you don’t see.
 It’s getting in touch with like-minded people all over the world, meeting on the road and learning about respective cultures and countries.
 One year ago, I got an email from Alex (who, btw, is a tour guide at israelwithalex.com).
 While looking for some recommendations in the Cilento area, he stumbled upon my blog.
 He subscribed to the newsletter and when he read that I was heading to Israel, he made himself available to go on an adventure with me.
 An urbex adventure ☺

-The former mental asylum is just one of the abandoned highlights that you can explore in the province of Vercelli and, as it is pretty complicated to get in, it’s wise to go there with a plan B (and C, and D).
+If you want to do some urbex in Italy, the former mental asylum is just one of the abandoned highlights that you can explore in the province of Vercelli and, as it is pretty complicated to get in, it’s wise to go there with a plan B (and C, and D).
 Here is what I visited during my two trips to Vercelli, until I finally managed to enjoy a tour of the abandoned asylum: a stunning example of industrial archaeology, a ghost town with some frescoed villas and the former pulmonology hospital, now well-known for being the setting of several ghost-stories.

-It’s been a while since I promised you a second volume of my Abandoned places in Lazio series, but –at last- I’ve explored the area in the province of Frosinone, finding three ghost towns and one abandoned paper factory.
 The greatest feature of these three ghost towns is that they all overlook a beautiful valley, which made me wonder why someone would ever have left that panoramic position.
 This was before reaching them by driving along the steepest and most uneven hill roads ever, which -eventually- made everything perfectly clear. ;-)